Swine Flu (H1N1) and Diabetes

-Coupled with the media hype around swine flu and the fact that the virus is predominantly killing those with underlying illnesses, people with diabetes have been understandably alarmed.
+Coupled with the media hype around swine flu and the fact that the virus is predominantly killing those with underlying illnesses, people with diabetes were understandably alarmed.

 Am I more likely to get swine flu if I have diabetes?